Crown Lengthening Surgery

 what it is and when this technique is used ?

 Although crown lengthening is an uncomplicated treatment, the truth is that it often raises concerns in many people who need to undergo it.
-Therefore, being one of the treatments that patients consult us the most in our dental clinic in the USA.
+Therefore, being one of the treatments that patients consult us the most in our dental clinic in Arlington, Virginia.

 What is dental crown lengthening surgery?

 Crown Lengthening Surgery is a surgical dental technique that reshapes the gum contour to expose a greater teeth surface area.
 It is a periodontal surgery technique most often used to rebuild a tooth with a cavity below the gum.If there is not enough support for a crown treatment or if the hole under the gums is too deep, a crown extension may be necessary.
 Another reason could be that the teeth are short and the gums are uneven, making it a cosmetic issue.
 In that case, crown lengthening is also a solution.

 - When there are perforations in the endodontics at the bottom of the gingival sulcus.

 - When the tooth or teeth present reabsorption in the root.